 - The Costume Shop courses teach how to work with high-strength fabrics such as Kevlar.
 And Kevra, an improved light-weight form of Kevlar developed by a student.
 And diamond carbon-carbon nanotubules.
 And Adamantium.
 There is also a clothier in the nearby town who specializes in this, using her power over cloth and several high-tech devises to make both student uniforms and custom supersuits.
 Despite this, most of these are not subject to the mutants' own powers, as more than one student had found out the hard way.

 Handwaved as a Super Suit

 - The costumes of the Fantastic Four are explicitly made of "unstable molecules".
-Even beyond that, though, the Invisible Woman transfers whatever makes her invisible to anything she picks up, the Human Torch can flame on while carrying a paper Plot Coupon, and the Thing doesn't always turn instrumentation into dust.
+Even beyond that, though, the Invisible Woman transfers whatever makes her invisible to anything she picks up, the Human Torch can flame on while carrying a paper Plot Coupon, and The Thing doesn't always crush whatever he holds into dust.